Who Goes There?: Comics

 In December 1952, EC Comics published an adaptation of the original story in Weird Fantasy #16 under the title "The Green Thing!".

-Héctor Germán Oesterheld and Alberto Breccia wrote the comic "Tres ojos" (Spanish: "Three Eyes"), heavily influenced by Who Goes There? and its first cinematic adaptation, for their Sherlock Time series, published in the Argentine comic book Hora Cero (issues 89–104) from May to August 1959.
 In 1976, the story was also published in comic book form in issue 1 of Starstream with script by Arnold Drake and art by Jack Abel.

-The 1981 Doctor Who comic "Skywatch-7" was heavily inspired by Who Goes There?.
-The story features a Zygon attacking a UNIT base in Antarctica.
-The story was written by Alan McKenzie under the pseudonym "Maxwell Stockbridge".

 In 1991, Dark Horse Comics published a two-issue miniseries The Thing from Another World written by Chuck Pfarrer and drawn by John Higgins.
 It was followed in 1992 by a four-issue sequel, The Thing from Another World: Climate of Fear, written by John Arcudi, and further by The Thing from Another World: Eternal Vows drawn by Paul Gulacy in 1993.
 An alternative sequel to the film, The Thing from Another World: Questionable Research, drawn by Ted Naifeh, was serialized in 1993.
 An unrelated standalone prequel story, The Thing: The Northman Nightmare, written by Steve Niles, was published as a digital comic in 2011.